jonathanong/osx-webdev-setup/README.md

 ## thefuck?

 [thefuck](https://github.com/nvbn/thefuck) is a nifty tool that allows you to fix your previous CLI typos by just typing `fuck`.
+It perhaps has the greatest UX of all products, ever.

 Installing it is easy: